algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 ### 1.1.3 - Success Criteria

-The project will be considered successful if the following criteria are met:
+The project will be considered successful if the following criterias are met:

 - The interpreter is capable of executing assembly code.
 - The interpreter is compatible with the most common operating systems.